 machine, office space, or even an airplane—by financing it directly through the asset’s owner.
 In the airline industry, about one-third of airplanes are leased.
 Airlines decide to lease versus buy assets for a variety of reasons, including the ability to obtain financing, reduced risk of obsolescence, or operating flexibility.
 For example, small, recently established airlines, which may have difficulty obtaining capital to buy large airplanes, lease planes to exploit new routes.
 At the end of fiscal 2016, the operating fleet of Spirit Airlines consisted of 95 airplanes of which 38% were owned and 62% were leased.
 Spirit also leases most of its land and buildings that it occupies, such as its aircraft maintenance base as well as various computers, cargo, flight kitchens, and training facilities.

 Is there a difference in the economic substance of acquiring a long-term operating asset (such as an airplane) by issuing long-term debt or acquiring the use of an asset by signing a lease contract?
 In most cases, there is no real substantial difference in leasing and purchasing.
 The form of the contract is different, but the substance of these transactions is the same.

+The main reasons for leasing an asset instead of purchasing are:

+(a) True lease financing might be cheaper than borrowing or purchasing the asset.
+This kind of advantage is primarily due to different marginal tax rates faced by the lessor and lessee.

+(b) Since leasing generally does not require the firm to make a down payment (as most lending institutions do), the effect is to conserve working-capital.
+Although generally smaller than those required in most purchase arrangements, lease payments are prepaid and in that sense are like a down payment.

+(c) Leasing may preserve the credit and debt capacity of the firm.
+This, as we shall see, is a result of the accounting conventions in use today.

+(d) Leasing can reduce the risk of obsolescence and capital-equipment disposal problems.
+Almost always the term of the lease is less than the life of the asset, particularly so in the case of leases that are cancelable at certain times at the option fo the lessee.

+(e) Leasing is more flexible and convenient than buying an asset.
+Most lessors deal with leasing arrangements on a regular basis and are used to tailoring these arrangements, within reason, to their client's best interest.

 There are many forms of leasing arrangements.
 The three most common are (1) direct leasing, (2) sale and leaseback, and (3) leveraged leasing.
 Each leasing type can be further broken down into accounting requirements applicable to the lessor and the lessee.
 The types of accounting practice required may also determine the type of lease a lessee is willing to undertake.
 That is, the type of lease undertaken will have different impacts on the lessee’s financial statements.